 Semen diagnostic testing early in fertility assessment at our Los Angeles area infertility treatment center can help our fertility specialists better determine the treatment options that are best suited for each couple’s situation.
 Semen analysis consists of an evaluation of the amount of semen produced as well as the number and quality of sperm produced, along with other important factors that may affect a couple’s ability to conceive.
-At the Center for Reproductive Health & Gynecology, serving Los Angeles residents in Sherman Oaks, Beverly Hills, and beyond, we conduct in-depth semen analysis to get the most detailed results possible.
+At the Center for Reproductive Health & Gynecology, serving Los Angeles residents in Mexico, Sherman Oaks, Beverly Hills, and beyond, we conduct in-depth semen analysis to get the most detailed results possible.

 Semen Analysis and Sperm Function Testing